Boatmen of Thessaloniki: Members

-Reproduction in art and literature
+Legacy

-"Thessalonica bombings and the exiles in Fezzan", based on the memoires of Pavel Shatev, was published in 1927 in Sofia by the Macedonian Scientific Institute.
-Following the story of the Group it was fictionalized in the 1930 novel "Robi" (Slaves) by the Bulgarian writer Anton Strashimirov, who was a former member of the IMARO.
-"In Macedonia under slavery.
-The Thessalonica conspiracy (1903)", a recollections of Pavel Shatev, was published in 1934 in Sofia by the IMRO-revolutionary Peter Glushkov.
-In 1961 a Yugoslav production movie called The Salonika Terrorists was filmed, focusing on the struggle for independent Macedonia.
-In 1983, the writer Georgi Danailov (1936-2017) created the play "The Thessalonica conspirators", that is popular in the theaters in Bulgaria till today.
-Kosta Tsarnushanov (1903-1996), an activist of the MYSRO, wrote a documentary novel "Thessaloniki Assassins" published in Sofia in 1997.
-The Municipality of Veles constructed a monument by a recently built iron bridge.
-As part of the project Skopje 2014, a monument was also erected in the centre of Skopje, North Macedonia, in honour of the Гемиџии.
+The Thessalonica assassination and the exiles in Fezzan, based on the memoirs of Pavel Shatev, was published in 1927 in Sofia by the Macedonian Scientific Institute.
+The story of the group was fictionalized in the 1930 novel Robi (Slaves) by the Bulgarian writer Anton Strashimirov, who was a former member of the IMARO.
+In Macedonia under slavery.
+The Thessalonica conspiracy (1903), a recollections of Pavel Shatev, was published in 1934 in Sofia by the IMRO revolutionary Peter Glushkov.
+In 1961, the Yugoslav production movie called The Salonika Terrorists was released in Yugoslav Macedonia, focusing on the struggle for independent Macedonia.
+In 1983, the writer Georgi Danailov (1936–2017) created the play "The Thessalonica conspirators", which is popular in the theaters in Bulgaria.
+Kosta Tsarnushanov (1903–1996), an activist of the MYSRO, wrote a documentary novel called Thessaloniki Assassins, which was published in Sofia in 1987.
+Other works about the group include the novels The Desert (Пустина) by Gjorgi Abadžiev, The Boatmen by Jovan Pavlovski, The Assassins of Thessaloniki (Солунските атентатори) by Jovan Boškovski, and the poem The Boatmen by Gane Todorovski.
+The Municipality of Veles constructed a monument by an iron bridge.
+As part of the project Skopje 2014, a monument was also erected in the center of Skopje, North Macedonia, in honor of the group.